NikPeg/StreamMerger/README.md

    `pip3 install requirements.txt`
 3. Run script:
    `python core/utils.py session_slug 2 btcusdt`
-(session_slug is used for different runs, 2 is streams count, btcusdt is trading pair)
+- session_slug is used for different sessions.
+You can specify any symbols for ease.
+- 2 is a streams count.
+It can be any number from 1.
+- btcusdt is trading pair.
+You can also select: btcusdt, ethusdt, ltcusdt...
 4. Press Ctrl+C to stop it
 5. Your file will be in logs/session_slug.log